scraptechguy/.svgDataExtractor/README.md

-## .svg Data Retriever
+## .svg Raw Data Extractor

 # Usage
-Programmed for retrieving data from .svg files with common pattern.
+Programmed for extracting raw data from .svg files with common pattern.

-The data begin with "C" and end with "/>" while having unwanted ' " ' at the end.
+~ The data begin with "C" and end with "/>" while having unwanted ' " ' at the end.